geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 ------

 This service allows to obtain elevation information for a point. **Note: this service is not freely accessible (fee required).** `Please Contact us <mailto:geodata@swisstopo.ch>`_
+See `Height models <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/height.html>`_ for more details on data used by this service.

 URL
 ^^^